 Before we talk about Pampers Sensitive Baby Wipes ingredients, let me tell you something.
 One day about a year ago, I was taking a walk with my husband.
 I had just started this blog and probably had no more than 50 subscribers.
 We had put on sunscreen to protect us during the walk.
 While we were walking, it suddenly hit me.
 I knew that whatever we put on our skin gets absorbed into our body.
-I thought, “What if I get a conventional medicine MD (who is not focused on the environmental causes of illness) to confirm that whatever chemicals we put on our skin end up in our bloodstreams.
+I thought, “What if I get a conventional medicine MD (who is not focused on the environmental causes of illness) to confirm that.

 With this introduction, let’s talk about Pampers Sensitive Baby Wipes ingredients.
 By the way, I don’t use any baby wipes on my son because I have not found any certified organic baby wipes.
 I believe due to the nature of the beast it is impossible to make them fully organic.
 But I know many of us are not as crazy as I am and use baby wipes.
 I love the fact that you want to know what the wipes you use are made of.
 So for as long as you keep asking questions about baby wipes, I will keep blogging about them.